elazarl/elazarl.github.io/bootsequence.md

 we'll have to translate the segmented address `0xf000:0xfff0` to a linear address.
 Since we start in real mode, we simply have to multiply the segment address by `0x10`, and add it to the IP, see [Wikipedia](http://wiki.osdev.org/Segmentation#Real_mode) for additional details.
-Let's print the first instruction the CPU which should be in `0x10*0xf000+0xfff0=0xffff0`:
+Let's print the first instruction the CPU which should execute at `0x10*0xf000+0xfff0=0xffff0`:

     (gdb) x/i 0xffff0
     0xffff0:	ljmp   $0xf000,$0xe05b